Uniform Quasi ML based inference for the panel AR(1) model: Introduction

+Monte Carlo studies in Hsiao et al. (2002), Kruiniger (2013) and Hayakawa and Pesaran (2015) have found that the (Quasi) MLEs for the panel AR(1) and ARX(1) models have very good finite sample properties but that when $\rho $ is close to one, Wald tests for hypotheses about $\rho $ are oversized and asymptotic confidence intervals based on the QMLEs of $\rho $ are too narrow because $\rho $ is weakly identified.
+However, to date no iden- tification robust inference methods have been proposed that are related to these QMLEs.

-Weak identification and second-order rather than first-order local identification affect the rate of convergence and the limiting distributions of the estimators and pose a challenge for conducting inference both in the case of GMM and the ML method.
+Weak identification including second- rather than first-order local identification affect the rate of convergence and the limiting distributions of the estimators and pose a challenge to conducting inference both in the case of GMM and the ML method.
 For reliable inference it is important that tests and/or confidence sets (CSs) have correct asymptotic size in a uniform sense.
-As Andrews et al. (2020) explain, pointwise asymptotics often provide very poor approximations to the finite-sample size when the test-statistic of interest has a discontinuous pointwise asymptotic distribution.
+As Andrews et al. (2020) explain, pointwise asymptotics often provide very poor approximations to the finite-sample size when the test statistic of interest has a discontinuous pointwise asymptotic distribution.
 For this reason Wald-type tests and CSs for (hypotheses/parameter vectors that include) $\rho $ will generally not have correct asymptotic size in a uniform sense.
-Also likelihood based (Quasi) LR-type tests and CSs for (hypotheses/parameter vectors that include) $\rho $ will in many cases not have correct asymptotic size, cf. Rotnitzky et al. (2000) and Bottai (2003).
-In this paper we will instead propose tests and CSs for (hypotheses/parameter vectors that include) $\rho $ that are based on (Quasi) LM test-statistics that use the expected Hessian of a RE or FE log-likelihood and show that they have correct asymptotic size in a uniform sense.
+Also likelihood based (Quasi) LR-type tests and CSs for (hypotheses/parameter vectors that include) $\rho $ will in many cases not have correct (locally) uniform asymptotic size, cf. Rotnitzky et al. (2000) and Bottai (2003).
+In this paper we will instead propose tests and CSs for (hypotheses/parameter vectors that include) $\rho $ that are based on (Quasi) LM test statistics that use the expected Hessian of a RE or FE log-likelihood and show that they have correct uniform asymptotic size.

-Our approach generalizes that of Bottai (2003), who considered CSs based on similar LM test-statistics in the context of identifiable one-dimensional parametric models with a smooth likelihood function and information equal to zero at a critical point, in at least two ways.
+Our approach generalizes that of Bottai (2003), who considered CSs based on similar LM test statistics in the context of identifiable one-dimensional parametric models with a smooth likelihood function and information equal to zero at a critical point, in at least two ways.
 Firstly, we consider multi-parameter models and hypotheses.
-To show that our (Quasi) LM tests and CSs have correct asymptotic size, we make use of the fact that in suitably reparametrized versions of the panel AR(1) model, the parameters other than $ \rho $ are still strongly identified when $\rho =1.$ Secondly, by using Quasi LM test-statistics, we also allow for misspecification of the distribution of the data and heterogeneity.
+To show that our (Quasi) LM tests and CSs have correct uniform asymptotic size, we make use of the fact that in suitably reparametrized versions of the panel AR(1) model, the parameters other than $\rho $ are still strongly identified when $\rho =1.$ Secondly, by using Quasi LM test statistics, we also allow for misspecification of the distribution of the data and heterogeneity.